-The only exception to requirements specified for pulse grazing (Table 4) is if an ecological burn is planned during or following the pulse grazing period.
-In this instance a fire management plan produced by a qualified contractor will inform when grazing will be removed to allow for a build-up in biomass to establish a burn.
+The only exception to requirements specified for the control of grazing is if an ecological burn is planned and occurs during the grazing period.
+In this instance a fire management plan produced by the landholder in consultation with TfN will inform when grazing will be removed to allow for a build-up in biomass to establish post-fire.